starshev/Python-T-Test-for-Churn-Research-Navigation-App/README.md

 Exploratory data analysis using the Pandas library
 Variables conversion
 Preparing and conducting hypothesis t-test using the SciPy Stats library
-Evaluating test results and formulating data-driven recommendations
+Evaluating test results
+Formulating data-driven recommendations